jaystack/functionly-doc/wiki/classes.md

 ```

 ## Api
-The Apis helps to organize the code what you want reuse with [[inject|decorators#inject]].
-Apis can store states but they can **disapear** any time because of serverless technology.
-In these classes you can inject other resources in the `constructor`.
-These has `init` function what is an async method and invoked and waited before the api is injected.
+APIs help to organize code you want reuse with [[inject|decorators#inject]].
+Apis can store states but they can **disappear** any time because of the nature of serverless technology.
+In these classes you can inject other resources into the `constructor`.
+These have `init` functions which is an async method and can be invoked or waited for before the API is injected.
-Any other function on these classes are simple javascript functions.
+All other functions on these classes are simple JavaScript functions.

 ### Definition
 ```js